hamishmorgan/swizzle/README.md

 These features are not supported and maybe I'll add them one day:

- - Migrate to a stable rust toolchain version
  - Make less useful swizzles a feature that can disabled; e.g `rgb.rgb()`
  - Structs with field that implement `Clone` but not `Copy`.
  - Publish a crate and add corresponding installation instructions.
  - Cross-type swizzling could have a better interface: `swizzle!( Vec2 { x, y } { x, y, z } )` instead of `swizzle!( Vec2 { x: (x,y,z), y: (x,y,z) } )`
  - Add a compile time warning for when generating swizzles for N > 5.
  - Consolidate documentation between README.md, src/lib.rs, and src/swizzle.rs -- They all same roughly the same thing though with some differences.
- - Add documentation fpr error handling: Field types are incompatible, Structs have different field counts, Field names don't match.
+ - Add documentation for error handling: Field types are incompatible, Structs have different field counts, Field names don't match.
  - Move any remaining TODOs to the repo issue tracker.
  - Compile time validation, including for failure cases, should be possible with something like ::trybuild
  - Performance benchmarks.
 In particular compile time performance benchmarks with ::trybuild would be good to quantify the problem when N grows.